 If you’re on those Pokemon Go spoofers then the bad news keeps coming as Niantic confirmed they taken some form of action against those using cheating apps on any of their games.
 “We’ve identified and initiated action against more than 500K accounts who were found to be using cheating apps in Pokemon GO and Harry Potter: Wizards Unite.”

 The most common form of Pokemon Go cheating is spoofing.
-This involves manipulating your phone's GPS signal so that you can go anywhere in the world.
+It involves manipulating your phone’s GPS signal so that you can go anywhere in the world.

-This means you can go anywhere on a whim, which results in access to any gym, raid battle and if using an IV-checker access to the best Pokemon with little to no effort at all.
+This means you can go anywhere on a whim without actually being there.
+The advantages are obvious and results in access to any gym, raid battle and if using an IV-checker access to the best Pokemon with little to no effort at all.

-There are other forms of cheating such as auto-IV checkers and multi-accounting, but spoofing is the easiest to do and is the most common.
+There are other forms of cheating such as auto-IV checkers and multi-accounting, but spoofing is the easiest to do and is the most frequently used.[ad name=”article4″]

 Niantic detail their policy on cheating in section three of their terms of service.
 Specifically Niantic list cheating as, but not limited to, the following: